BounceCheckBounceCheck

 The "never use your primary corporate domain for cold outreach" rule is one of the most consistent recommendations across deliverability guides, and the reason is the same in every case: a damaged corporate domain affects every internal and customer-facing email the company sends, not just the cold campaign.

-Performance Metrics That Decide Whether You Can Push Higher
+The Volume Numbers That Decide Whether You Can Push Higher

 • Reply rate: above 10% is the target